cloud-elements/devportal/docs/guides/common-resources/createapi.md

           POST /organizations/objects/definition

-1. Continue to the next step: [map fields to create a transformation](#map-resources-for-transformation).
+1. Continue to the next step: [map fields to the common resource](mappingapi.html).

 ### New Common Resource JSON Parameters